 The University of Tampa is fully accredited by the Southern Association of Colleges and Schools, and for teacher education by the Florida State Board of Education.
-It holds membership in the following organizations: American Council on Education, Association of American Colleges, Association of University Evening Colleges, Association of Urban Universities, Florida Academy of Sciences, Florida Association of Colleges and Universities, Florida Independent Colleges Foundation, Independent Colleges and Universities of Florida, Inc., National Council on Education, and Southern Association of Colleges and Schools.
+It holds membership in the following organizations: American Council on Education, Association of American Colleges, Association of University Evening Colleges, Association of Urban Universities, Florida Academy of Sciences, Florida Association of Colleges and Universities, Florida Independent Colleges Foundation, Independent Colleges and Universities of Florida, Inc., National Council on Education, Southern Association of Colleges and Schools, and National Association of Schools of Music.